 Managerial Economics concerns the efficient management of resources to achieve organizational or enterprise goals by applying economic theory and methodological techniques in the practice of management.
 This course is focused on the application of economic models, estimation techniques, and fundamental analysis in contemporary private and public markets.

 EDUCATIONAL ADMINISTRATION (EDA)

-5100 Professional Seminar in Higher Education and Student Affairs

-Orients new graduate students to the HESA program and the student affairs profession, including topics such as writing for the social sciences, APA formatting, critical reading, professional presentations, and apprenticeship success.
+5100 Professional Seminar in Higher Education and Student Affairs including topics such as writing for the social sciences, APA formatting, critical reading, professional presentations, and apprenticeship success.